Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/test/guide/example-ui-blocking-03.kt).

-You can now enjoy full-speed naive Fibonacci computation without blocking the UI thread.
-All we need is `withContext(CommonPool)`.
+You can now enjoy full-speed naive Fibonacci computation without blocking the main UI thread.
+All we need is `withContext(Dispatchers.Default)`.

 Note, that because the `fib` function is invoked from the single actor in our code, there is at most one concurrent computation of it at any given time, so this code has a natural limit on the resource utilization.